Slayer: World Painted Blood (2009–2011)

 The band's eleventh studio album, World Painted Blood, was released by American Recordings.
 It was available on November 3 in North America and November 2 for the rest of the world.
 The band stated that the album takes elements of all their previous works including Seasons in the Abyss, South of Heaven, and Reign in Blood.
-Slayer, along with Metallica, Megadeth, and Anthrax performed on the same bill for the first time on June 16, 2010 at Bemowo Airport, in Warsaw, Poland.
+Slayer, along with Metallica, Megadeth, and Anthrax performed on the same bill for the first time on June 16, 2010, at Bemowo Airport, in Warsaw, Poland.
 One of the following Big 4 performances in (Sofia, Bulgaria, June 22, 2010) was sent via satellite in HD to cinemas.
 They also went on to play several other dates as part of the Sonisphere Festival.
-Megadeth and Slayer joined forces once again for the American Carnage Tour from July to October 2010 with opening acts Anthrax and Testament, and European Carnage Tour in March and April 2011.
+Megadeth and Slayer joined forces once again for the American Carnage Tour from July to October 2010 with opening acts Anthrax and Testament, as well as the European Carnage Tour in March and April 2011.
 The "Big Four" played more dates at Sonisphere in England and France for the first time ever.
-Slayer returned to Australia in February and March 2011 as part of the Soundwave Festival and also played in California with the other members of the "Big Four".
+Slayer returned to Australia in February and March 2011 as part of the Soundwave Festival, and also played in California with the other members of the "Big Four".